Hannah Arendt: The Origins of Totalitarianism (1951)

-Arendt's first major book, The Origins of Totalitarianism (1951), examined the roots of Stalinism and Nazism, structured as three essays, "Antisemitism", "Imperialism" and "Totalitarianism".
+Arendt's first major book, The Origins of Totalitarianism, (1951), examined the roots of Stalinism and Nazism, structured as three essays, "Antisemitism", "Imperialism", and "Totalitarianism".

+This work includes, but is not limited to what may be considered the first attempt to treat the Holocaust (an event for which there was no established nomenclature at the time) as a discrete epiphenomenal catastrophe, as opposed to referring to the genocide as a vaguely defined halo of atrocities occurring during the war.

+Arendt’s Origins appears before Reitlinger’s Final Solution and a full decade prior to Hilberg’s Destruction of the European Jews.
+Many testimonies, of course, preceded this book; as did the Nuremberg Trials.
+The word genocide had been invented as a special legal term for what happened.
+All these aspects of the record are rudiments of active discussion prior to Arendt’s Origins.
+But the testimonies largely record individual perspectives on specific camps, memorials of the destruction of a particular village by the survivors from that village etc., and the Nuremberg Trial documents were not archived in a form that made them accessible to the public.
+Nevertheless her main theme is totalitarianism and its evolution though, as she argues, concentration camps are an essential aspect of totalitarianism politics.

 Arendt argues that totalitarianism was a "novel form of government," that "differs essentially from other forms of political oppression known to us such as despotism, tyranny and dictatorship" in that it applied terror to subjugate mass populations rather than just political adversaries.
 Arendt also maintained that Jewry was not the operative factor in the Holocaust, but merely a convenient proxy because Nazism was about terror and consistency, not merely eradicating Jews.
 Arendt explained the tyranny using Kant's phrase "radical evil", by which their victims became "superfluous people".
 In later editions she enlarged the text to include her work on "Ideology and Terror: A novel form of government" and the Hungarian Revolution, but then published the latter separately.

 Criticism of Origins has often focused on its portrayal of the two movements, Hitlerism and Stalinism, as equally tyrannical.